 McKinley won his first Congressional seat at the age of 34 and spent 14 years in the House, becoming known as the leading Republican expert on tariffs.
 After losing his seat in 1890, McKinley served two terms as governor of Ohio.
 By 1896, he had emerged as the leading Republican candidate for president, aided by the support of the wealthy Ohio industrialist Mark Hanna.
 That fall, McKinley defeated his Democratic rival, William Jennings Bryan, by the largest popular margin since the Civil War.

-Above all, however, McKinley's presidency was dominated by his foreign policy.
-In April 1898, he was pushed by Congress and American public opinion to intervene in Cuba's struggle for independence from Spanish colonial rule.
-In the first American war against a foreign power since 1812, the United States handily defeated Spain in just three months, freeing Cuba--although the island became a U.S. protectorate--and annexing Puerto Rico, Guam and the Philippines.
+Above all, however, McKinley’s presidency was dominated by his foreign policy.
+In April 1898, he was pushed by Congress and American public opinion to intervene in Cuba’s struggle for independence from Spanish colonial rule.
+The United States handily defeated Spain in just three months, freeing Cuba—although the island became a U.S. protectorate—and annexing Puerto Rico, Guam and the Philippines.
 For the first time, the United States had become a colonialist power.

 America’s growing interests in the Pacific led McKinley’s administration to greatly increase its involvement in Asian politics.
 In 1900, McKinley sent thousands of U.S. troops to China to help put down the Boxer Rebellion, aimed at driving out foreigners.
 His aggressive “Open Door” policy declared U.S. support for an independent China and argued that all nations with commercial interests in China should be able to compete on equal footing.